 The MX record controls where all e-mail is sent for a domain.
 While you may think that this is not a hugely significant item after it is set up and working correctly, it is in fact crucial when it comes to troubleshooting e-mail issues.

-Liquid Web’s systems administrators are trained to always check a domain’s MX record when working on an email issue just to double check they are working on the correct server.
+Liquid Web’s systems administrators are trained to always check a domain’s MX record when working on an email issue, just to verify they are working on the correct server.
 Just because an email address exists in a domain’s cPanel interface does not mean it is actually active.
-Only once the MX record points at that server does that address start to actually receive mail.
+Once the MX record is pointed at the server does that address start to actually receive mail.

 Example: Your boss tells you that they want the company email accounts to start using the Google Apps system.
 Google Apps collects your e-mail by having you change your domain’s MX record so that it points to Google’s servers.
 While this is a great option your old email addresses will still exist on the old server even though they aren’t collecting mail any longer.
 This can lead to a case of “mistaken identity” wherein the wrong server is examined if the domain’s MX record isn’t verified at the start of the troubleshooting process.

-First of all, do not use the same password for everything that involves your domain!
-Running a web site inevitably means having several user and password combinations and it is important that the passwords are not the same.
+First, do not use the same password for everything that involves your domain!
+Running a website inevitably means having several user and password combinations and it is important that the passwords are not the same.

-It is very important that your passwords are safe passwords.
+It is vital that your passwords are safe passwords.
 Simple passwords that are a regular word can be easily cracked, and if you are using a weak password for more than one item then whoever cracked your password now has access to all of it.